drshooby/radiant/README.md

 - **DNS & CDN**: Custom domain with Cloudflare for DNS, CDN caching, and SSL; HTTPS enforced.
 - **Security**: Protection against DDoS attacks and ReCaptcha integration via Cloudflare.
 - **AI Integration**: Connects to an external ML API (approved for use in this project).
-- **Constraints**: No AWS Amplify, Google Firebase, or other automatic SaaS/PaaS deployment tools.
+- **Service Constraints**: No AWS Amplify, Google Firebase, or other automatic SaaS/PaaS deployment tools.

 ## Local Dev